cysouw/diathesis/text/c03_summaryDia.md

 c. ^* Er hat einen Tropfen an der Nase am Hängen.
 :::

-### *Permissivinversiv* (*lassen+sich+Infinitiv*) {#sec:summary-permissivinversiv}
+### *Permissivinversiv* (*lassen+Infinitiv*) {#sec:summary-permissivinversiv}

-The ~~Permissivinversiv~~ (full discussion in [@sec:infinitive-lassen-dative-reflexive-inversive]) is yet another diathesis using the construction *lassen* with obligatory reflexive and infinitive, this time used with verbs that take a dative, but no accusative like *schmecken* 'to taste' [@next].
-The current diathesis appears to be particularly close to the *Permissivpassiv* (see [@sec:summary-permissivpassiv]).
-In both diatheses a dative is promoted to nominative with an obligatory reflexive pronoun.
-Differently though, in this diathesis the original nominative es demoted to accusative (compared to an optional prepositional phrase in the *Permissivpassiv*).
-Both diatheses add a causative/permissive meaning to the clause, reminiscent of the *lassen+Infinitiv* causative (see [@sec:summary-permissivkausativ]).
+The ~~Permissivinversiv~~ (full discussion in [@sec:infinitive-lassen-dative-reflexive-inversive]) is yet another diathesis using the construction *lassen* with obligatory reflexive and infinitive, this time with verbs that take a dative, but no accusative, like *schmecken* 'to taste' [@next].
+In this diatheses a dative is promoted to nominative with an obligatory dative reflexive pronoun.
+The original nominative is demoted to accusative.
+This diathesis is particularly close to the *Permissivpassiv* (see [@sec:summary-permissivpassiv]) and the *Permissivkonversiv* (see [@sec:summary-permissivkonversiv]).

 ::: ex
 a.
-Der Kuchen schmeckt mir.
+Der Kuchen schmeckt ihr.
 b.
-Ich lasse mir den Kuchen schmecken.
+Sie lässt sich den Kuchen schmecken.
 :::

 ## Novative diatheses ~~[Ø › SBJ › OBJ]~~